sagemath/pplpy/README.rst

 Using from Cython
 -----------------

-All types from ppl are extension types and can be used with Cython.
+All Python classes from pplpy are extension types and can be used with Cython.
 Each extension type carries an attribute `thisptr` that holds a pointer to the corresponding C++ object from ppl.